 Protecting Your Data

-- How do I prevent somebody from sending events to Keen IO?
+- How do I prevent somebody from sending events to Keen?

-- How do I prevent a customer from performing administrative operations in Keen IO?
+- How do I prevent a customer from performing administrative operations in Keen?

 - How do I make sure customer A can’t read customer B’s data?